-The trustee must, no later than 15 June of each year, file an annual statement of the estate assets or rights placed in the trust as of 1 January of that year, except for real estate assets or rights already declared within the context of the French real estate wealth tax due by the settlor (Form 2181-TRUST 2).
-It must describe the terms of the deed of trust and list the estate assets or rights placed in the trust and their FMV on 1 January of the year of declaration.
-The annual return is accompanied by payment of a tax equal to 1.5% of the assets comprising the trust, if appropriate (see Section 7.1).
+Annual statement: The trustee must, no later than 15 June of each year, file an annual statement of the estate assets or rights placed in the trust as of 1 January of that year, except for real estate assets or rights already declared within the context of the French real estate wealth tax due by the settlor (Form 2181-TRUST 2).
+The statement must describe the terms of the deed of trust and list the estate assets or rights placed in the trust and their fair market value on 1 January of the year of declaration.